gitbucket/gitbucket-pages-plugin/README.md

 The simplistic design of this plugin suffers from XSS vulnerability, you **have to** trust your users.
 Or if you're really panic, nginx could be used (or any other front proxy).
-Suppose you use `gitbucket.local` for hosting gitbucket and `pages.local` for hosting pages:
+Suppose you use `gitbucket.local` for gitbucket and `pages.local` for pages:

 - redirect `/[^/]+/[^/]+/pages.*` under `gitbucket.local` ot use `pages.local`